Code-Institute-Submissions/abz2489-bookmark-it/README.md

 13. Scroll down to **Permissions** click on it and select "Grant public-read access" and accept the warning.
 Click **Upload**

 # Future Features

 # Known Bugs
+- Confirmation emails for purchases not sending but account verification and password reset emails are.

+- After hitting major setbacks with emails and deployment sadly this is currently in an unfinished state.

 # Citation